hibbitts-design/docsify-this/README.md

 ##### logo
 Display a logo image for the website in a Docsify custom Sidebar (i.e. file 'logo.png) with the optional **logo** Docsify parameter, for example:
 https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-multiple-page-course-site/main&homepage=home.md&sidebar=true&loadSidebar=_sidebar.md&loadNavbar=_navbar.md&name=CPT-363&logo=/images/logo.png The full folder path and filename must be provided.
-When a website name is provided it will be used as the alt text for the logo.
+A website name must also be provided, and will be used as the alt text for the logo.

 ##### mergeNavbar
 Merge the Navbar items to the top of the sidebar on smaller screens with the optional **mergeNavbar** Docsify parameter, for example: